What is Response Bias?

 Other Types of Response Bias

-Having been discovered as a bias affecting the results of scientific experiments, demand characteristics describes those involved in a study who alter their behaviour to align with how they believe the ideal research participant should respond or act.
+This is where respondents alter their behaviour to align with how they believe the ideal research participant should respond or act.

 Tip: Distance participants from the hypothesis/ aims of your research if you believe it could elicit this type of bias.